 From cover to cover, the Bible makes it clear that the Lord hears and answers the prayers of His people.
 But what happens when we seek God's will in a situation, and no matter how long or hard we pray, we still don't know what to do?
 We do what we know is the Lord's will in every situation and circumstance, as revealed in First Thessalonians 5:16-18.

-First we're told, "Be joyful always." (v.
+First we are told, "Be joyful always." (v.
 16) When I was in a very discouraging trial recently, I heard the Lord speak to my heart, "Choose joy!"
-He led me to Habakkuk 3:17-18 (NIV), which says: "Though the fig tree does not bud and there are no grapes on the vines, though the olive crop fails and the fields produce no food, though there are no sheep in the pen and no cattle in the stalls, yet I will rejoice in the Lord, I will be joyful in God my Savior."
-Habakkuk was in effect saying that no matter how bad things got, he was determined to remain joyful in the Lord.
-He goes on to reveal how he manages that: "The Sovereign Lord is my strength; He makes my feet like the feet of a deer, He enables me to go on the heights."
-(Habakkuk 3:19) In other words, he knew he wasn't able to be joyful in his own strength; he was drawing on God's power to help him stand firm in his faith.
-We can do the same because as Christ followers, we have the Spirit of God dwelling on the inside of us.
+He led me to Habakkuk 3:17-18 (AMP), which says: "Though the fig tree does not blossom and there is no fruit on the vines, though the yield of the olive fails and the fields produce no food, though the flock is cut off from the fold and there are no cattle in the stalls, yet I will [choose to] rejoice in the LORD; I will [choose to] shout in exultation in the [victorious] God of my salvation!"
+Habakkuk was, in effect, saying that no matter how bad things got, he was determined to remain joyful in the Lord.
+He goes on to reveal how he manages that: "The Lord GOD is my strength [my source of courage, my invincible army]; He has made my feet [steady and sure] like hinds' feet and makes me walk [forward with spiritual confidence] on my high places [of challenge and responsibility]."
+(Habakkuk 3:19 AMP) In other words, this man of God knew he wasn't able to be joyful in his own strength; he was drawing on God's power to help him stand firm in his faith.
+We can do the same because as Christ-followers, we have the Spirit of God dwelling on the inside of us.
 After hearing the Lord speak to my heart in the midst of my turmoil, I began to declare repeatedly, "I choose joy!"
-At first I had to do it by faith, but before long, I began sensing the joy of the Lord rising up in me.
-And for the first time, I experienced a peace in my soul about my situation.
+At first, I had to do it by faith, but before long, I began sensing the joy of the Lord rising up in me.
+And for the first time, I experienced a profound peace in my soul about my situation.